legal herstory pioneers

 Advocated for equal education opportunities and voting rights for women.

-Biography: IDHR, Iowa Judicial Branch
+Biography: Wikipedia, State Historical Society of Iowa, Iowa Judicial Branch

 Burnita Shelton Matthews